Not currently available in 2020

 Provides a sociological and ecological outlook of the food system in examining the what, the why and how we eat.
-It considers the interconnections between food production, its consumption and food sustainability through historical, sociocultural, economic, political, philosophical, technological and environmental perspectives.
+It examines the interconnections between food production, its consumption and food sustainability, through sociocultural, economic, technological and environmental perspectives.
 A range of issues related to the current food system, its potential to impact human health, and the future of food are critically explored.

 What's on the Menu